Whatever YOU dream of doing in this life, it’s worth it. Even if it requires a life changing decision.

 Thoughts Become Things…

 Once I knew what I wanted to do after leaving the military, I was ready to get after it.
+Getting out was a life-changing decision.

 I knew I’d work my ass off to get where I wanted to be.
 Just like I worked and earned my degree from UConn and commission into the Air Force.